Kanakam Kaamini Kalaham

 Kanakam Kaamini Kalaham is a 2021 Indian Malayalam-language satirical film written and directed by Ratheesh Balakrishnan Poduval.
-The film stars Nivin Pauly and Grace Antony in lead roles while Vinay Forrt, Vincy Aloshious, Sudheesh, Jaffar Idukki, Joy Mathew, Sivadas Kannur and Rajesh Madhavan in supporting roles.
+The film stars Nivin Pauly and Grace Antony in lead roles, and Vinay Forrt, Vincy Aloshious, Sudheesh, Jaffar Idukki, Joy Mathew, Sivadas Kannur and Rajesh Madhavan in supporting roles.
 The film was produced by Nivin Pauly under the banner of Pauly Jr. Pictures.
-It was released through Disney+ Hotstar on 12 November 2021, prior to Diwali.
+It was released through Disney+ Hotstar on 12 November 2021, ahead of Diwali.

 Plot

 Former television actress Haripriya complains of being stuck in an unromantic marriage with junior artist and acting coach, Pavithran.
 Persuaded to save his marriage, Pavithran is forced to resort to a plan B, after his first attempt to satiate Haripriya with a gift of gold plated earrings that looks like it might get him into, rather than, out of trouble.
 Things take a turn for the worse when Haripriya's brother, seeks financial help and convinces her to mortgage her earrings.
 Upon learning this, an anxious Pavithran plans a sudden 3-day trip to Munnar, where he manages to hide the earrings in a hotel.
 The planned episode turns upside-down, when he is unable to find the earrings he had concealed, just hours ago.
 On the other side, his adamant wife suspects every other staff member of the hotel, citing reasons for the same.
 The rest of the film deals with the finding of the earrings, in a comical manner.